 Another popular style of Colombian music found on the Pacific coast is Currulao.
 It is a fast paced folkloric rythym that is also strongly linked to Afro-Colombian culture.

 The most famous Currulao song is "Mi Buenaventura".

-The central Andean region of Colombia is also home to numerous varieties of Colombian music.
+The central Andean region of Colombia is also home to numerous varieties of music of Colombia.